ornorman12/Snake-Species-Classification---Vision-Trasformer-vs-CNN/README.md

 - **ViT - DINOv2** consistently outperformed **ResNet-50** across all metrics.
 The Vision Transformer model showed a superior ability to correctly identify the true class as the top prediction (Top-1 accuracy) compared to ResNet-50.

 - **Impact of Augmentation**:
   - **ResNet-50**: The application of data augmentation led to mild improvements across all accuracy metrics, with a slightly better improvement compared to ViT - DINOv2.
-This suggests that ResNet-50 benefits more from augmentation, likely due to its architecture.
+This suggests that ResNet-50 benefits more from augmentation.
   - **ViT - DINOv2**: Although the improvements were also mild, they indicate that the ViT - DINOv2 model is robust and performs well even with minor enhancements from augmentation techniques.

 Overall, **ViT - DINOv2** remains the superior model in this classification task, though both models demonstrated slight performance gains with the application of data augmentation.
+## Future Work

+To further improve the performance and robustness of the models, the following areas of exploration are recommended:

+### 1. Explore More Augmentation Techniques

+- **Diversified Augmentation Strategies:** Further experimentation with different data augmentation techniques could help in improving model performance.

+- **Augmentation Tuning:** Fine-tuning the intensity and probability of existing augmentations might also yield better results, ensuring that the augmentations provide beneficial variability without distorting the data too much.

+### 2. Compare Larger Model Variants

+- **Larger ResNet Variants:** Testing larger variants of ResNet, such as ResNet-101 or ResNet-152, could offer insights into whether deeper architectures provide better performance on this classification task.
+These models might also respond differently to data augmentation strategies.

+- **Extended Vision Transformer Models:** Similarly, experimenting with larger Vision Transformer models that have more parameters or layers could potentially enhance performance, especially in handling complex image features.

+### 3. Hyperparameter Tuning

+- **Learning Rate and Batch Size:** Further tuning of hyperparameters such as learning rate, batch size, and optimizer configurations could lead to more optimal training conditions, resulting in better model performance.

+By addressing these areas, it may be possible to unlock additional performance gains and further optimize the models for the task of snake species classification.